jakopako/goskyr/README.md

 `date_location` sets the time zone of the respective date.

+**`default`**

+If no value is found on the website the field's value defaults to this `default`.

 **`guess_year`**

 If set to `false` and no date component is defined that covers the year, the year of the resulting date defaults to the current year.
 If set to `true` and no date component is defined that covers the year, goskyr will try to be 'smart' in guessing the year.
 This helps if a scraped list of dates covers more than one year and/or scraped dates are not within the current year but the next.
-Note that there are definitely more cases where this year guessing does not yet work.
+Note that there are definitely some cases where this year guessing does not yet work.

 **`hide`**